CPR + First Aid + WHS + Online Training Courses - WHS BUSINESS COMPLIANCE SERVICES

 HLTAID009 Provide Cardiopulmonary Resuscitation

-Course Pricing and Payment: Capital WHS course price per person $75.00
+Course Pricing and Payment: Capital WHS course price per person $59.00.
+NB: Price identified is promotional business introduction.

 Course Availability and Booking Calander: Course start time is as based on the identified Capital WHS booking calendar.